Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Complexity

 \section{Complexity}

-In this part, the complexity of our proposed methods is studied.
-The complexity of our proposed methods is shown by the number of real multiplications via comparison with other techniques.
-The signal oversampling rate is 2×symbol rate.
+In this part, the complexity of our proposed architecture is studied.
+The complexity is shown by the number of real multiplications via comparison with other techniques.
+The signal oversampling rate is twice the symbol rate.